The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Introduction

-Motivated by the above scenario, we introduce the partially observable hidden Markov model (POHMM), an extension of the hidden Markov Model (HMM) in which the hidden state is conditioned on an independent Markov chain of event types.
-Despite an explosion in the number of model parameters, parameter estimation can still be performed in time that scales linearly with the number of observations.
-Marginal distributions of the model act as a fallback mechanism when novel event types are encountered during likelihood estimation.
-A parameter smoothing technique is used to regularize the parameter estimates and account for missing or infrequent data.
-Using five public datasets, the proposed model is shown to consistently outperform other anomaly detectors, including the standard HMM, in biometric identification and verification tasks and is generally preferred over the HMM in a Monte Carlo goodness of fit test.
+We apply the POHMM to address the problems of user identification, verification, and continuous verification, leveraging keystroke dynamics as a behavioral biometric.
+Each of these problems requires estimating the POHMM parameters for each individual user.
+Identification is performed with the maximum a posteriori (MAP) approach, choosing the model with maximum a posterior probability; verification, a binary classification problem, is achieved by using the model log-likelihood as a biometric score; and continuous verification is achieved by accumulating the scores within a sliding window over the sequence.
+Evaluated on five public datasets, the proposed model is shown to consistently outperform other leading anomaly detectors, including the standard HMM, in biometric identification and verification tasks and is generally preferred over the HMM in a Monte Carlo goodness of fit test.

+All of the core HMM problems remain tractable for the POHMM, including parameter estimation, hidden state prediction, and likelihood calculation.
+However, the dependency on event types introduces many more parameters to the POHMM than its HMM counterpart.
+Therefore, we address the problem of parameter smoothing, which acts as a kind of regularization and avoids overfitting \citep{SAMANTA20143614}.
+In doing so, we derive explicit marginal distributions, with event type marginalized out, and demonstrate the equivalence between the marginalized POHMM and the standard HMM.
+The marginal distributions conveniently act as a kind of backoff, or fallback, mechanism in case of missing data, a technique rooted in linguistics \citep{jurafsky2000speech}.

 The rest of this article is organized as follows.
 Section \ref{sec:Keystroke-dynamics} briefly describes keystroke dynamics as a behavioral biometric.
 Section \ref{sec:pohmm} introduces the POHMM, followed by a simulation study in Section \ref{sec:simulation} and a case study of the POHMM applied to keystroke dynamics in Section \ref{sec:case-study}.
 Section \ref{sec:discussion} reviews previous modeling efforts for latent processes with partial observability and contains a discussion.
 Finally, Section \ref{sec:Conclusion} concludes the article.
-The POHMM is implemented in the \texttt{pohmm} Python package\footnote{Available at \href{https://github.com/vmonaco/pohmm}{https://github.com/vmonaco/pohmm} and through PyPI.}.
+The POHMM is implemented in the \texttt{pohmm} Python package and source code is publicly available\footnote{Available at \href{https://github.com/vmonaco/pohmm}{https://github.com/vmonaco/pohmm} and through PyPI.}.